Canadian Statistics Advisory Council

 Information Technology Specialist with the Canada Revenue Agency

-Mr. Mathur is currently an Information Technology Specialist with the Canada Revenue Agency and is a globally experienced innovative professional with extensive experience in cross-platform technologies and leading Data Science projects at an enterprise level.
-He has featured in several technology magazines and articles and earned multiple awards for his outstanding work with data.
-Mr. Mathur holds a Masters degree in Computing and Data Analytics from Saint Mary’s University, along with professional certifications in Big Data analytics, web development, and programming.
+Mr. Mathur has been featured in several technology publications and has received multiple awards for excellence in data and analytics.
+He holds a Master’s degree in Computing and Data Analytics from Saint Mary’s University, along with professional certifications in big data analytics, web development, and programming.

 Stephen Tapp